hzhumsc/PCSC_Data_Approximation/README.md

 ### 5. The pre-defined data samples

 There are 4 pre-defined data samples.
-The values of $x_i$ are the same 101 equally spaced points ranging from -20 to 20.
+The values of $$x_1? are the same 101 equally spaced points ranging from -20 to 20.

 #### data sample 1